yumin-frontend/countries/README.md

         7) Currency Symbol, if avaible, in the `currencies.js` file
         8) Image of the country's flag (use https://www.countryflags.io/ for the image), if available
         9) Link to Wikipedia article (assume wikipedia url is based off country name in `/api/names`)
-    - In the list of all countries, clicking on an individual country's name, will also display the individual's country name
+    - In the list of all country names, clicking on an individual country's name will also remove the list of all countries and list the specific country's information
-    - Render 'Loading...' while data is being fetched from the API
+    - Render a loading state while data is being fetched from the API

 Extra Credit: